BushLife - Forclaz Travel 100 Hiking Backpack Hero

 The hip belt has a pocket on the right side, which is great for small items.
 Generally, with my packs, I prefer when the hip belt is removable.
 It’s nice to get rid of the big bulky things when you are not packing heavy.
 That is not an option here, as is the case with many packs if not most.
 But we won’t make a big deal out of it since it’s a larger pack at 50 litres and meant to carry a lot.

 Lastly, we have an adjustable sternum strap.
 All the straps come with little elastic keepers, which I like.
-It holds the unused parts of the straps in place, so it’s not so sloppy.
+It holds the unused parts of the adjustable straps in place, so it’s not so sloppy.
 Straps flopping around as you walk can quickly become a major pet peeve, not to mention getting snagged on everything along the way, so I’m happy to see these included.

 Compression Straps